wing5wong/artisan-whs-static/source/_news/Auaha release flood-inspired album.blade.md

 <p class="element element-paragraph">The members of Auaha are Ariana Tikao, Alistair Fraser, Elise Goodge, Matiu Bartlett, Brad McMillan and Te Paerata Tichbon.</p>
 <p class="element element-paragraph">They are from different backgrounds musically, but are drawn together by their common interest in taonga puoro (traditional Māori instruments).</p>
 <p class="element element-paragraph">Group members come from Whanganui, Wellington and Wairoa.</p>
-<p class="element element-paragraph">Their river guide and local musician, Charles Ranginui of Te Ä€tihaunui-a-Papārangi, also contributed a song to the album.</p>
+<p class="element element-paragraph">Their river guide and local musician, Charles Ranginui of Te Ātihaunui-a-Papārangi, also contributed a song to the album.</p>
 <p class="element element-paragraph">The recording and production was done by Sacha Keating of Te Aio Productions.</p>
 <p class="element element-paragraph">After three days' journey, the group alighted from the river and ensconced themselves at Koriniti Marae to complete recording of the new tracks.</p>
 <p class="element element-paragraph">As fate would have it though, the river began flooding again, and they had to evacuate and relocate to Whanganui or risk being trapped possibly for weeks.</p>